Food Safety

 Meat

-According to the USDA, uncooked roasts, steaks, and chops stored in the refrigerator are good for three to five days.2 Ground meats, including ground poultry, can last a little less, holding their quality for one to two days.
+According to the U.S. Department of Agriculture (USDA), uncooked roasts, steaks, and chops stored in the refrigerator are good for three to five days.2 Ground meats, including ground poultry, can last a little less, holding their quality for one to two days.

 When these items are frozen, however, they can be preserved for significantly longer–four to twelve months for most cuts.
 Pre-cooked, store-bought roast ham can last in the fridge for about a week and in the freezer for one to two months.